dsharathrao/single-endpoint-router/README.md

 ## Advanced Usage

-- **Fallback**: If no config match is found, the gateway tries all endpoints in order.
+- **Fallback**: If no config match is found, the router tries all endpoints in order.
 - **Caching**: Once a backend is found for a method/path/payload, it is cached for future requests.
-- **Stateless**: The gateway does not modify request or response bodies.
+- **Stateless**: The router does not modify request or response bodies.

 ---